Meet the

 Maryam Najam

-Maryam is in her final year of a Bachelor of Science in Kinesiology at the University of Calgary.
-She is passionate about community health and education, and is excited to be part of Khairiyat’s mission to raise awareness around issues that are widespread yet too often left unspoken—particularly within marginalized communities.
-Maryam believes that open, accessible education is a powerful tool in addressing stigma and empowering individuals to take charge of their health and well-being.
-Through her role with Khairiyat, she looks forward to helping foster inclusive dialogue, promote prevention, and contribute to long-lasting change.
+My name is Maryam and I am a first year MSc student in Health and Exercise Psychology in the Faculty of Kinesiology.
+My research is focused on understanding how women navigate physical activity during menopause.
+Passionate about community health and education, I am excited to be part of Khairiyat’s mission to raise awareness around issues that are widespread yet too often left unspoken—particularly within marginalized communities.
+I believe that open, accessible education is a powerful tool in addressing stigma and empowering individuals to take charge of their health and well-being.
+Through my role with Khairiyat, I look forward to helping foster inclusive dialogue, promote prevention, and contribute to long-lasting change.